aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 We have been able to exploit the ``force_pubkey`` option in ``openssl`` to bypass this issue.

 The flow to use our TLCS system to create timed-certificates is the following.
+We now suppose to be in the directory ``examples/scripts/X.509``.

 Firstly, we need to create a Certificate Authority (CA) pair that will be used to sign all users' certificates for all rounds.
 This is done with the script ``setupCA.sh``:
 ```bash
 ./setupCA.sh CAsk.pem CApk.pem